 - 7.2.
 A student who is absent from class/school on the day of a class SAC may apply for an alternative SAC date to complete a similar task at a SAC catch-up session.
 Please refer to Section 5.4 for details. - 7.3.
-A student who is absent on the due date of a SAT needs to make contact via phone with the VCE Administrator in the morning to discuss alternate submission arrangements.
-This may involve the student/parent/guardian/friend delivering the assessment task to the College directly to the VCE Administrator.
-SATs should not be delivered to College reception or any other staff member other than the student's subject teacher or VCE Administrator. - 7.4.
+A student who is absent on the due date of a SAT needs to make contact with the VCE Administrator in the morning to discuss alternate submission arrangements.
+This may involve the student/parent/guardian/friend delivering the assessment task to the College directly to the Senior Years Coordinator.
+SATs should not be delivered to College reception or any other staff member other than the student's subject teacher or Senior Years Coordinator. - 7.4.
 Special Provision will only be granted to students with legitimate cause, SUBSTANTIATED BY A DOCTOR'S CERTIFICATE or other appropriate INDEPENDENT DOCUMENTARY EVIDENCE in the case of family/personal crisis. - 7.5.
-Applications for Special Provision must be submitted to the VCE Administrator on the appropriate form.
-The completed application form (with appropriate documentation attached) must be returned to the VCE Administrator within 4 school days of the student's return to school following the absence. - 7.6.
-If no application is completed, no documentary evidence is provided or no contact is made with the VCE Administrator, the student will be awarded a ZERO mark for the SAC/SAT.
+Applications for Special Provision must be submitted to the Senior Years Coordinator on the appropriate form.
+The completed application form (with appropriate documentation attached) must be returned to the Senior Years Coordinator within 4 school days of the student's return to school following the absence. - 7.6.
+If no application is completed, no documentary evidence is provided or no contact is made with the Senior Years Coordinator, the student will be awarded a ZERO mark for the SAC/SAT.
 He may redeem an 'S' by arranging an Alternative SAC date.
 If the work is of a satisfactory standard an 'S' will be awarded but a ZERO mark will be given for Coursework result calculation.
 If the work is not of a satisfactory standard an 'N' will be awarded for the SAC/SAT and, in effect, for the Unit.